A simple analytical expression of quantum Fisher and Skew information and their dynamics under decoherence channels: Introduction

 \section{Introduction}

 Quantum correlations other than entanglement are considered a resource in various tasks of quantum information tasks, such as quantum teleportation \cite{Braunstein1998,Bouwmeester1997}, quantum key distribution \cite{Bennett1984}, quantum metrology \cite{Giovannetti2006,Giovannetti2011,Huelga1997} and quantum computing \cite{Datta2011}.
 For instance, one can significate the role of quantum correlation, or more precisely, quantum entanglement in the field of quantum metrology \cite{Augusiak2016,Hadfi2017}.
 Indeed, quantum metrology has been going through great development in recent years.
 This field focuses on making high precision measurements of given parameters using quantum systems and quantum resources \cite{Huelga1997}.
 In particular, the quantum states with particles exhibiting high quantum entanglement provide a higher precision of physical quantities \cite{Meyer2001,Leibfried2004}.
 The precision of the measurements refers to existing of two possible scales; the standard quantum limit given by $\delta\sim N^{-\frac{1}{2}}$ obtained by the measurement with uncorrelated particles and Heisenberg limit rendered by $\delta\sim N^{-1}$, which can be reached by various forms of quantum features including entanglement, with $N$ called the number of quantum resource.
 In the quantum context from various perspectives, the Heisenberg limit is significantly better than the standard quantum limit.
-It has been found that the use of $N$ correlated particles can provide high precision measurements in parameter estimation \cite{Huang2016,Riedel2010}.
-Various works have been proposed for connecting quantum metrology to quantum information science, in particular to characterize nonclassical correlations \cite{Kim2018,Slaoui2019,SlaouiD2018}.
+It has been found that the use of $N$ correlated particles can provide high precision measurements in parameter estimation \cite{Huang2016,Riedel2010} as well as the use of the multi-qubit state as probe states outperforms the single-qubit state in parameter estimation \cite{Hu22020}.
+Various works have been proposed for connecting quantum metrology to quantum information science, in particular to characterize nonclassical correlations \cite{Kim2018,Slaoui2019,SlaouiD2018} and its interconnections with quantum coherence measures have also been identified \cite{Hu2018}.